We carry functional crafts, home goods and wall art hand made by local crafters and artisans. We also carry books by local authors.

 Barbarah Robertson fashions rustic, elegant and functional stoneware from her home in Strasburg, VA.
 We carry a variety of her coffee mugs, serving platters, dishes, ornaments and sponge holders.

 Tom Rodriguez turns raw planks and trunks of local hardwoods like maple and chestnut into clean and functional cheese boards, cutting boards, coasters and serving trays.

 Bruce upcycles wood scraps into decorative mosaics and picture frames.
 We carry an assortment of his earrings, Christmas ornaments and “Wildwood Hearts”- small, worry-stone like hearts that make great gifts for those you love.

-Dawn Steed is a prolific seamstress and turns decorative fabric into bags, hot pads, coasters, toaster covers and children’s books.
+Dawn Steed is a prolific seamstress and turns decorative fabric into bags, face masks, hot pads, coasters, toaster covers and children’s books.